Kelly Clarkson Reveals She Is Working On Her Ninth Studio Album

-Kelly Clarkson shared some exciting news to her fans over the Easter weekend.
+Kelly Clarkson shared some exciting news with her fans over the Easter weekend.

-The “Love So Soft” hitmaker announced that she was going to be on her way to the studio to work on a new album.
+The “Love So Soft” hitmaker announced that she was heading to the studio to work on a new album.

 “Yoga, coffee, Easter baskets, egg hunt, breakfast with the little kiddos & hubby, & now I’m off to the studio to work on the new album!
 Happy Easter y’all!!????❤️ Not gonna lie, really excited to paint eggs w/kiddos tonight????????♀️ #ForeverKid #ArtsAndCrafts,” she shared to her 12.3 million Twitter following.